-Kindness Animal Hospital offers convenient, affordable ACL repair for pets in the Tulsa and surrounding areas. #1 Dog ACL Surgery Vets in Tulsa, Oklahoma
+Kindness Animal Hospital offers convenient, affordable ACL repair for dogs in the Tulsa and surrounding areas. #1 Dog ACL Surgery Vets in Tulsa, Oklahoma

 If your pet is lame on one of their rear legs, an injury to the cruciate ligament is possible.
 This is the most common cause of lameness in dogs.
 The cranial, or anterior, cruciate ligament attaches the upper leg bone to the lower leg bone inside the knee, or stifle joint.
 When it tears, it causes instability in the knee joint.
 This causes pain but, more importantly, leads to severe and debilitating arthritic changes.
 The sooner the instability is repaired, the better.

 The tear can happen due to a slip or other abnormal movement.
 It can also happen slowly over time.
 Larger, very active or overweight dogs are more prone to the injury, but it can occur in any dog and at any age.
 Even cats can tear their cruciate ligaments.

 Symptoms range from sudden lameness where your pet does not want to bear any weight at all to intermittent lameness that is worse after increased activity.
 A common symptom is sitting with the affected leg out to the side.
 Diagnosis can often be made by manipulating the knee.
 Sometimes sedation is required.
 Radiographs can help but are not usually necessary.
 There are 2 categories of repair.
 The first involves cutting the bone in two and screwing a metal plate onto the bone.
 The TPLO and TTA are in this category.
 These repairs are much more expensive but may be preferred for larger and more active dogs.
 The second type of repair involves placing a strong fiber outside the joint (but under the tissues) to mimic the stabilizing effect of the ligament.
 This is the repair that we do at Kindness Animal Hospital.